Juan José Giambiagi: Work on dimensional regularization

 In 1971, Giambiagi and Carlos Guido Bollini, published the first work on dimensional regularization.
 Their method allows to treat divergent integrals.
 It consist in calculating the integrals in d = 4 + ε dimensions and later take the limit ε → 0 only at the very end.
 Their work was inspired by Giambiagi's doctoral advisor Alberto González Domínguez on analytical regularization.
 Giambiagi and Bollini tried to publish in Physics Letters B in 1971 but their work was rejected by the referees.
 Their work was later accepted, in August 1972, and in Il Nuovo Cimento in November 1972.
 Meanwhile, Gerard 't Hooft and Martinus J. G. Veltman independently discovered dimensional regularization but got their paper published in July 1972 before Giambiagi and Bollini.
 Veltman admitted to have seen drafts of Giambiagi and Bollini's work.

 Both t' Hooft and Veltman were awarded the Nobel Prize in Physics in 1999 for "elucidating the quantum structure of electroweak interactions in physics.”, but the work of Giambiagi and Bollini was not cited in the document references.
-However, Veltman mentioned the “the independent work of Bollini and Giambiagi,” in his Nobel lecture.
+However, Veltman mentioned “the independent work of Bollini and Giambiagi,” in his Nobel lecture.